-Filing Chapter 7 bankruptcy in Arizona can get rid of your debts in about four to six months.
+Filing Chapter 7 bankruptcy in Arizona can erase your debts in about four to six months.
 That is the typical time it takes to complete a no-asset Chapter 7 case in Arizona.
 Chapter 7 bankruptcies are intended for people who cannot afford to pay any portion of their debts.
-You must pass an income requirement test to qualify for a bankruptcy discharge (forgiveness of debt) in Chapter 7.
+However, you must first pass an income evaluation to qualify for a bankruptcy discharge (forgiveness of debt) in Chapter 7.

-If you pass the Arizona means test, you can get rid of most unsecured debts through Chapter 7.
+If you pass the Arizona means test (which you can estimate below), you can erase most unsecured debts through Chapter 7.
 Unsecured debts discharged in Chapter 7 include medical bills, personal loans, some old income tax debt, old utility bills, credit card debts, and most personal judgments.
-Unsecured creditors have debts that are not secured by collateral.
+Unsecured creditors hold debts that are not secured by collateral.

-An important factor in filing for bankruptcy relief is the Bankruptcy Means Test.
-The Means Test is a bankruptcy form used to calculate your average monthly and annual income.
-Your income is compared to the median income of other households in Arizona.
+An important element in filing for bankruptcy relief is the Bankruptcy Means Test.
+The Means Test is a bankruptcy form that calculates your average monthly and annual income.
+The test compares your income against the median income of other households in Arizona.

 Chapter 7 Bankruptcy Arizona Income Limits

-The median income figures for the Means Test are adjusted periodically.
-The figures are based on IRS and Census Bureau data.
-Arizona’s median income for bankruptcy cases filed on or after April 1st, 2020, is:
+The Chapter 7 Calculator above considers the information below.
+Arizona’s median income figures for the Means Test are adjusted periodically, based on IRS and Census Bureau data.
+Arizona’s median income for bankruptcy cases filed on or after November 1st, 2020, is:

 |# of People||Annual Income|

-For households that have more than four members, add $9,000 for each additional family member.
-Make sure that you always check the UST website for the most current figures to use when calculating the Means Test.
+For households with more than 9 members, add $9,000 for each additional family member.
+You should always double check the US Trustees website for the most current figures when calculating the Means Test.

-If you make too much money to file under Chapter 7, you can get debt relief by filing a Chapter 13 bankruptcy.
+For those who make above the income limit for Chapter 7, debt relief can still come through a filing a Chapter 13 bankruptcy.
 A Chapter 13 Bankruptcy in Arizona case allows you to restructure your debts into an affordable monthly plan.
-By restructuring debts, many people can afford to keep their homes and vehicles in Chapter 13.
+By restructuring debts, many people can afford to keep their homes and vehicles under Chapter 13.

 Chapter 13 stops foreclosures, repossessions, and wage garnishments.
-You can pay back mortgage payments, past-due car payments, and tax debt over three to five years in a bankruptcy plan.
-You can also get rid of back child support and unpaid alimony in a Chapter 13 plan.
+It also allows you to pay back mortgage payments, past-due car payments, and tax debt over three to five years through a bankruptcy plan.
+In addition, Arizona allows you to reduce unpaid child support and alimony.
 However, you must resume your normal domestic support payments to remain in Chapter 13.

-In a Chapter 13 plan, some debtors (the person filing the bankruptcy case) can lower their car loan payments and get rid of second mortgages, if they meet certain requirements.
+In a Chapter 13 plan, some debtors (the person filing the bankruptcy case) can lower their car loan payments and erase second mortgages, if they meet certain requirements.
 Learn more about filing Chapter 13 in Arizona in our Chapter 13 Guide.
-You can estimate your Chapter 13 plan payment using the calculator below.

 Arizona Credit Counseling and Debtor Education Courses

-When you file for bankruptcy relief under Chapter 7 or Chapter 13, you must complete two bankruptcy courses as part of your filing.
-A credit counseling course is required to file a bankruptcy case.
-The debtor education course is required to receive a bankruptcy discharge.
+When you file for bankruptcy relief under Chapter 7 or Chapter 13, you must complete two bankruptcy courses to receive a bankruptcy discharge.
+This includes a credit counseling course prior to filing a bankruptcy case; and a debtor education course after filing.

-The United States Trustee’s office has approved state-specific companies that can offer the bankruptcy courses.
-You can access a list of companies in Arizona that offer bankruptcy courses on the UST website.
-Both courses can be completed online for a small fee.
+The United States Trustee’s office has approved state-specific companies that offer bankruptcy courses.
+You can access a list of companies in Arizona offering bankruptcy courses on the UST website.
+Both courses are available online for a small fee.

 Arizona Bankruptcy Exemptions

 Bankruptcy exemptions protect the equity in your property in a bankruptcy case.
-Property that is not protected by bankruptcy exemptions may be sold in a Chapter 7 case.
-In a Chapter 13 case, non-exempt equity in property can increase the bankruptcy plan payment.
-Therefore, it is important to analyze the bankruptcy exemptions and choose the exemptions that give you the best protection of assets.
+Likewise, property not protected by bankruptcy exemptions may be sold in a Chapter 7 liquidation case.
+Note also that for Chapter 13 cases, non-exempt equity in property can increase the bankruptcy plan payment.
+Therefore, it is important to review the Arizona bankruptcy exemptions and choose those exemptions that best protect your assets.

 However, Arizona has opted out of using the federal bankruptcy exemptions.
-You are required to use Arizona bankruptcy exemptions if you have lived in Arizona for two years before filing a bankruptcy petition.
-Many of the Arizona bankruptcy exemptions are found in Title 33 of the Arizona Revised Statutes.
-Some exemptions may be found in other statutes.
+As a result, you are required to use Arizona bankruptcy exemptions if you have lived in Arizona for two years before filing a bankruptcy petition.
+Most of Arizona’s bankruptcy exemptions are found in Title 33 of the Arizona Revised Statutes.
+While some exemptions are found in other statutes.

-The Arizona Bankruptcy Court has a list of Arizona state bankruptcy exemptions that is available to the public.
-However, the exemption amounts are subject to adjustment.
-You should also check to ensure that you are using the most current information available when analyzing bankruptcy exemptions.
+The Arizona Bankruptcy Court maintains a list of Arizona state bankruptcy exemptions available to the public.
+The exemption amounts, however, are subject to adjustment.
+Always check that you use the most current information available when analyzing bankruptcy exemptions.

 Bankruptcy Courts and Trustees for Arizona

-Arizona is considered one district for bankruptcy filings.
+Arizona has one district for bankruptcy filings.
 However, there are five Arizona bankruptcy court locations throughout the state.
 Each bankruptcy court handles cases for specific counties in Arizona.